-Hey Virginia lawmakers, the Lincoln-Douglas debates did not involve Frederick Douglass
+Hey, Virginia lawmakers, the Lincoln-Douglas debates did not involve Frederick Douglass

 The two men had given speeches within a day of one another in Springfield and Chicago, and decided to visit Illinois’ seven remaining districts together in formal debates.
 Each event began with either Douglas or Lincoln speaking for an hour.
 The opposing man then rebutted for 90 minutes, and the original speaker responded for 30 minutes.

-Thousands of people attended each debate, which were held outdoors and had a county fair vibe; some even traveled from other states to hear them.
+Thousands of people attended each round of the debates, which were held outdoors and had the vibe of a county fair; people even traveled from other states to hear the debates.
 Newspapers across the country covered each one in detail, taking advantage of the telegraph to speed their coverage.

-The subject of the debates generated intense national interest because they were all about slavery.
+The subject of the debates generated intense national interest, because they were all about slavery.

 More than 1,700 congressmen once enslaved Black people.
 This is who they were, and how they shaped the nation.

-Though he claimed to dislike slavery, Douglas was a proponent of “popular sovereignty,” the idea that settlers in a new territory should be able to decide by popular vote whether or not to become a slave or free state.
+Though he claimed to dislike slavery, Douglas was a proponent of “popular sovereignty,” the idea that settlers in a new territory should be able to decide by popular vote whether to become a slave or free state.

-Lincoln, as a member of the nascent Republican Party, also walked a nuanced line, pushing for a gradual end to slavery as a moral wrong, but not advocating for full Black equality or rights of citizenship.
-He also supported monetary compensation to slaveholders and “recolonization” of Black Americans to a different country.
+Lincoln, as a member of the nascent Republican Party, also walked a nuanced line, pushing for a gradual end to slavery as a moral wrong but not advocating for full Black equality or rights of citizenship.
+He also supported monetary compensation to enslavers and “recolonization” of Black Americans to a different country.

-(Ultimately, whether it came about by moral conviction, political pressure, as a canny war tactic or a combination of these, Lincoln as president veered toward immediate abolition when he signed the Emancipation Proclamation, freeing enslaved people in the South, and when he pushed the passage of the 13th amendment abolishing slavery for all time — one of his last political achievements before his assassination.)
+(Ultimately, whether it came about by moral conviction, political pressure, as a canny war tactic or a combination of these, Lincoln as president veered toward immediate abolition when he signed the Emancipation Proclamation, freeing enslaved people in the South, and when he pushed the passage of the 13th Amendment abolishing slavery for all time — one of his last political achievements before his assassination.)

 Lincoln got off to a rocky start but excelled in the last four debates, setting rhetorical traps for Douglas and passionately describing the inhumanity of stealing from a man the very wages of his labor.
 If Douglas thought slavery was wrong, he asked, how could he support its expansion in any scenario?